zeyuid/zeyuid.github.io/_pages/about.md

 State Estimation in Control System -->

 ## News
+[2026.09] Our paper on detecting ICS anomalies using spatiotemporal graph network was accepted by IEEE TICPS.

+[2026.09] Our paper on contextualizing ICS security with system invariants was accepted by IEEE Security & Privacy.

 [2026.07] Our paper on real-time ICS communication authentication was accepted by RAID 2026.

 [2026.07] Our paper on assessing the safety of vehicle ACC systems under CAN DOS was accepted by IEEE TMC.